webyda/skick/README.md

 communication over persistent TCP connections with clients like web browsers and phone apps.

-The way Skick handles these connections is to create a pair of actors for each connection.
+The way Skick handles these connections is to create a pair of actors for each incoming connection.
 This syzygy of actors is called a *subsession*.
-If the client is able to directly request the subsession type, then it is called a *session*.
+If the client is able to directly request the subsession type over the websocket, then it is called a *session*.
 All the other subsession types are created through subsession replacement.

 Let us recall the Hello World program from earlier: